makma/fingerprintjs.com/content/blog/bot-detection-identifying-bot-traffic-with-open-source-browser-fingerprinting-techniques.md

 ![Your fingerprint does match this username](/img/uploads/gfcmq4o.png "Your fingerprint does match this username")

-In this way, you can use a browser fingerprint to help you identify and mitigate bot traffic.
-While this method alone won’t stop all kinds of bots, it’s one piece that will improve your application’s ability to stand up to malicious bots.
+This way, you can use a browser fingerprint to help you identify and mitigate bot traffic.
+While this method alone won't stop all kinds of bots, it's one piece that will improve your application's ability to stand up to malicious bots.

 ## Bot Detection is a Never-Ending Challenge

-As attackers improve the techniques they use to create more sophisticated bots, software engineers have to continue updating their software to keep up.
-While it's possible to build some of this in-house, leaning on proven, thoroughly-tested libraries like [Fingerprint](/)  will save you a lot of time.
+As attackers improve their techniques to create more sophisticated bots, software engineers must continue updating their software to keep up.
+While it's possible to build some of this in-house, leaning on proven, thoroughly-tested libraries like[Fingerprint](/) will save you a lot of time.

-In addition to the free, open-source library, [Fingerprint has a pro version](/) that includes [bot detection](https://dev.fingerprint.com/v2.0.0/docs/bot-detection), advanced browser fingerprinting, and anonymous user identification.
-This makes your job as an application developer even easier because you can lean on Fingerprint's expertise rather than keeping up with the changing bot detection landscape yourself.
+In addition to the free, open-source library, [Fingerprint has a pro version](/) that includes [bot detection](https://fingerprint.com/blog/bot-detection/), advanced browser fingerprinting, and anonymous user identification.
+As a result, the job as an application developer becomes even easier because you can lean on Fingerprint's expertise rather than keeping up with the changing bot detection landscape.